Skip to content

 projectsOne row per AVC-initialized project (the project root path)

-diffsCached diff results (regenerated if missing)
+diffsCached diff results + per-file change summaries (regenerated if missing)

 mergesOne row per merge attempt: branch, target, pre-merge safety snapshot